ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 ### Log in to IBM Cloud Identity and Access Management
 {: #ha-vsi-create-service-id-logon}

-Access IBM Cloud Identity and Access Management (IAM).
+Go to the IBM Cloud Identity and Access Management (IAM) console.
 1. Log on to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/){: external}.
-1. On the toolbar, click **Manage** to expand the drop-down menu, then select **Access (IAM)**.
+1. On the menu bar, click **Manage** and select **Access (IAM)**.

 ### Creating a custom role for the fencing agent
 {: #ha-vsi-create-service-id-fencing-role}

-Create a *custom role* in IAM and assign the set of actions that are required for a fencing operation in the role.
+Create a *custom role* in IAM and assign the set of actions that are required for a fencing operation to the role.
 You must grant access for the following actions.
 - reading objects in the *cloud_instance* or *workspace*
 - listing virtual server instances